-All which suggests that Black Hawk Down (2001) had the potential for an interesting film.
+All which suggests that Black Hawk Down (2001) had the potential for being an interesting film.
 One with significant political heft.
 Unfortunately, someone asked Jerry Bruckheimer to produce it.

 Also faultless is the amount of helicopter action.
-Indeed helicopters are central to the film (The title itself is a reference to the mission’s turning point.
+Indeed, helicopters are central to the film - the title is a reference to the mission’s turning point.
 But in the first half of the film, it looks as if chopper conflagration fans are to be disappointed.

-After fighting their way to the one of the crash sites they find, there’s no one left to save.
+After fighting their way to one of the crash sites they find, there’s no one left to save.
 So, to stop the aircraft providing anything of value to the enemy, they plant a charge inside the wreckage blowing it up.

-The second helicopter explosion is much more satisfying.
-After freeing a trapped crew member a soldier uses a grenade to blow-up the helicopter which explodes with a rich, amber-orange fireball.
+The second helicopter explosion is altogether more satisfying.
+After freeing a trapped crew member, a soldier uses a grenade to blow-up the chopper which explodes with a rich, amber-orange fireball.

 Exploding helicopter innovation

-It’s pretty unusual to see an already wrecked helicopter explode, however, you can see examples in Courage Under Fire currently lays claim to being the first film with this distinction.
+It’s unusual to see an already wrecked helicopter explode, however, you can see examples in Courage Under Fire and X Men Origins: Wolverine.

 Number of exploding helicopters